OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 This is the main file that contains the core deployment logic.
 Here you define all the Terraform resources required by your infrastructure, such as hosts, VPCs, subnets, and more.

-It's highly recommended to organize your code using modules, since this improves readability and maintainability, especially in complex deployments.
-You can create a module for each logical resource type (e.g., cluster, host) within the `terraform/` directory and reference them from `main.tf` as shown below:
+Organize your code using modules because this improves readability and maintainability, especially in complex deployments.
+Create a module for each logical resource type, such as a cluster or a host, within the `terraform/` directory and reference them from `main.tf` as depicted below:

 ```hcl
 module "cluster" {